Lugdunum3D/Lugdunum/doc/guidelines.md

 ## Structs vs. Classes

-`struct` are only for passing "inactive" data or Plain Old Data.
-They don't have constructors, destructors, functions.
+`struct` is only for passing "inactive" data or Plain Old Data.
+They do not have constructors, destructors, functions.
 Everything else is a `class`.

-## Inheritance and multiple Inheritance
+## Inheritance and Multiple Inheritance

 All methods should be private, except for methods that need to be accessed in subclasses which have to be protected.
-When a method need to be override, define it as virtual in the base class and use the key word `override`.
+When a method needs to be overridden, define it as virtual in the base class and use the keyword `override`.
-If no class inherited from the sublclass override the method, the key word `final` must be used.
-The key word `final` must also be used for the inheritance itself, if no class inherit from the subclass.
+If no class inherited from the subclass override the method, the keyword `final` must be used.
+The keyword `final` must also be used for the inheritance itself, if no class inherit from the subclass.
 Make your base class destructor virtual;

 ```cpp